Conditional versus UnConditional Forgiveness

 Do you see the difference?
 In #1, the Aspirant Must forgive first, but in #2 God has Already Forgiven first.

 Since “words” mean something and the Bible uses “words” that are “the truth,” we can forget what ‘man’s religion’ and ‘denominational hierarchy’ teach and rather cling to the “words” of God in the Bible.

 Forgiveness is something only God can give.
 It is not something we can claim for ourselves by ourselves.
 Under the law God gave forgiveness under condition.

 God could not just forgive unrighteous, faithless, evil sinners.
 This would be unjust and unholy.
 Justice must be served by ‘the Just One.’

-To receive forgiveness Israel, from the Old Testament time, required to the Nation and individuals to confess their sins and perform how God instructed.
+To receive forgiveness Israel, from the Old Testament time, required the Nation and its individuals to confess their sins and perform as God instructed.
 Forgiveness required priests, sacrifices, and confession in Leviticus 5:5-6; Lev 6:7.

 - What if they did not offer the sacrifice, or sacrificed without the priest, or would not confess their sins?

 - Answer: they did not receive forgiveness.
-Forgiveness was ‘Conditional.’
+This Forgiveness was then ‘CONDITIONAL.’